Technology-for-the-Poorest-Billion/2024-ideabatic-beam/interim/Romeo_interim.md

 - Reconciling the code the team last year had with our prototype
   - Converting the code to python for better function with Pico.

+# Issues
+All work done has been theoretical, so the main issues that have arisen have been compatibility issues.
+<br> The main problem we are currently facing is deciding which paths we wish to explore and which aren't worth exploring, especially considering the limited time we have left.
+To best tackle this, we have looked at each and explored them as best we can to see which will be most fruitful in our case.

 ## Methods of detecting the door state
 - Button switch that is pressed when the door is closed, as the last years team.
 (CAN INCLUDE PICTURE?)